 Dr Jill Domoney is a Research Clinical Psychologist in the Section of Women’s Mental Health at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London.
 She specialises in perinatal mental health and the links between mental health and violence.
 Her research to date has included developing interventions for antenatal depression, evaluating interventions for pregnant couples where there is domestic violence, and exploring mental health services’ responses to people who have been trafficked.
 She holds an honorary clinical position in the Southwark Community Perinatal Mental Health Team.

-Holly is a research assistant for Kings College London, working in the Section of Women’s Mental Health at the Institute of Psychiatry, Psychology and Neuroscience.
+Holly is a Research Assistant for Kings College London, working in the Section of Women’s Mental Health at the Institute of Psychiatry, Psychology and Neuroscience.
 She has a Masters in Forensic Psychology from Royal Holloway University of London.
-She has spent numerous years working in front line in services including homelessness, mental health and domestic abuse.
+She has spent numerous years working front line in services that include homelessness, mental health and domestic abuse.
 Her previous research has focussed on violence against women in the homeless community.